-This field placement occurs in a foreign language classroom at the elementary and/or secondary levels.
+This clinical experience occurs in a foreign language classroom at the elementary and/or secondary levels.
+This course transitions from 1 to 2 credits for students entering Hope Fall 2019 or after.

-EDUC 390 - English as a Second Language Practicum
+EDUC 390 - English as a Second Language Methods and Assessment